hps/heartland-opencart-2.2-plugin/README.md

 This extension allows OpenCart to use the Heartland Payment Systems Gateway.
 All card data is tokenized using Heartland's SecureSubmit product.

 ## Installation
+If you are upgrading/installing to OpenCart please use [OpenCart 2.3.0.2 Extension](https://github.com/hps/heartland-opencart-plugin/tree/opencart-2-3-0-2-extension-structural-changes)
 ## Usage
 Download the contents and extract to the root of your OpenCart install folder.